-Deposit: Upon notification of acceptance, applicants will be required to confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
+Deposit: Upon notification of acceptance, applicants will be required to confirm their admission and intention to register by submitting a nonrefundable tuition deposit within the time specified in the letter of acceptance.
 The deposit will be credited toward payment of tuition upon completion of registration.
-(See §13.5.4.).
+(See §13.5.3).

-- (2) Spoken English Requirement: Applicants must meet a spoken English requirement.
-(See §13.3.2.) - (3) Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
+(2) Spoken English Requirement: Applicants must meet a spoken English requirement.
+(See §13.3.2.)

+- (3) Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
 Prospective students are encouraged to tour a clinical laboratory, speak to staff in a clinical laboratory or investigate the career online to assist in their understanding of the program. - (4) Police Information Checks: Applicants should be aware that a clear Police Information Check is required at the time of admission and that any criminal charges pending must be declared.